alievent/harassment-analysis/README.md

 key_info_and_classes_part.csv
 -	Currently only contains part of the labeled online stories.
--	More stories will be added after they are cleaned, e.g. sensitive data being masked.
+-	More stories will be added after they are cleaned, e.g. sensitive data being handled properly.

 The meaning of the integer labels are:
 harasser_types: